 16 23 72 51 63 78 39 47 80 46 [16, 23, 72, 51, 63, 78, 39, 47, 80, 46]

-The following two examples, we haven’t used the import package line.
-In order to text the second and third example, add the import line from the above.
+In the following two examples, we haven’t used the import package line.
+In order to test the second and third examples, add the import line from the above.

 Within the second example, we used the Python randrange function along with for loop.

 rndList = for i in range(0, 8): rnum = rd.randrange(5, 95) rndList.append(rnum) print(rnum) print(rndList)